Efreak/AI_Horde_Discord/config.md

             "interrogation": If no choice is given interrogate the image (BOOLEAN) *1, },
         "user_restrictions": {
-            "allow_nsfw": Allow users to interrogate for nsfw (BOOLEAN), "allow_caption": Allow users to create a caption (BOOLEAN), "allow_interrogation": Allow users to get an interrogation result (BOOLEAN)
+            "allow_attachment": allow users to attach an image (BOOLEAN), "allow_url": allow users to submit an arbitrary url (BOOLEAN), "allow_nsfw": Allow users to interrogate for nsfw (BOOLEAN), "allow_caption": Allow users to create a caption (BOOLEAN), "allow_interrogation": Allow users to get an interrogation result (BOOLEAN)